Wabi-Sabi Inclusion Program

 Teacher Workshops

 Our workshops for teachers are designed to guide them on methods and techniques that make learning a joy, so that no child is left behind.
-Teachers learn to recognize childhood disabilities and their impact on learning and behavior, as well as to implement techniques and strategies to help children of all abilities thrive in the classroom.
+Teachers learn to recognize childhood disabilities and their impact on learning and behavior, as well as to implement techniques and strategies to help children of all abilities to thrive in the classroom.

 Research on Disability Laws